lemourin/libcloudstorage/README.md

   thumbnails for files which don't have them provided by the cloud storage
   service, without this flag user may provide his own thumbnailer engine by
   implementing `IThumbnailer` interface
+* `--with-microhttpd`: library will use `libmicrohttpd` as a http server,
+  it's required for retrieving the oauth authorization code; without this flag
+  user will have to implement `IHttpServer` interface
 * `--with-mega=no`: if you don't have access to `Mega SDK`, pass this flag to
   build `libcloudstorage` without it